-The degree requires 30 semester credit hours and includes Analytical Topics (CMPE-610), two flexible core courses, four graduate electives, two semesters of graduate seminar, and options to conduct thesis research or a graduate project.
+The degree requires one required course, two flexible core courses, four graduate electives, two semesters of graduate seminar, and options to conduct thesis research or a graduate project.
 The core courses and graduate electives provide breadth and depth of knowledge.
 The Computer Engineering Graduate Seminar (CMPE-795) provides students with exposure to the state-of-the-art research in computer engineering and related disciplines.

-Thesis research
+Thesis Research